Buche de

 wire rack or cookie sheet to cool completely.
 CHESTNUT BUTTERCREAM

-FILLING: combine sugar, egg yolk, salt, vanilla, and cream; beat for
+FILLING: combine sugar, egg yolk, salt, vanilla, and cream; beat

 8 minutes at medium speed.
 Without washing beaters, cream butter

 until light.
-Add yolk mixture a little at a time, beating well after
+Add yolk mixture a little at a time, beating well

 each addition.
-Gradually add powdered sugar, beating well after each
+Gradually add powdered sugar, beating well after

 addition.
 Set basic buttercream aside.
 Puree chestnuts with butter,